qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

     }
 ~~~

 Each line of code ensures that the string on the left corresponds to the syntax tree on the right.
-I've used some techniques to make the syntax trees compact: `F` is a very short name for the [syntax-tree factory](http://ecsharp.net/doc/code/classLoyc_1_1Syntax_1_1LNodeFactory.html); `a`, `b`, `c` and `Foo` are variables that represent the identifiers "a", "b", "c" and "Foo"; and the `_("var")` function is an abbreviation for `F.Id("var")` which itself is an abbreviation for 'create an object to represent an identifier named "var"' (I called it `_` so that my eyes could easily ignore it - I wanted to emphasize the identifier's name and de-emphasize the fact that a factory was being used to create an identifier object.)
+I've used some techniques to make the syntax trees compact: `F` is a very short name for the [syntax-tree factory](http://ecsharp.net/doc/code/classLoyc_1_1Syntax_1_1LNodeFactory.html); `a`, `b`, `c` and `Foo` are variables that represent the identifiers "a", "b", "c" and "Foo"; and the `_("var")` function is a questionable abbreviation for `F.Id("var")` which itself is an abbreviation for 'create an object to represent an identifier named "var"' (I called it `_` so that my eyes could easily ignore it - I wanted to emphasize the identifier's name and de-emphasize the fact that a factory was being used to create an identifier object.)

 But the test method is located in a base class where the `Stmt` (statement test) method is abstract.
 There are two derived classes: one makes sure that the string on the left is parsed into the syntax tree on the right, while the other makes sure that when the syntax tree is printed into a string, it's the string on the left.
 Thus, each line of code is actually two tests.
 Of course, there are some tests that only apply to one or the other (e.g. there are tests to check what the parser does in case of syntax errors, and other tests to see what happens when the printer is given a syntax tree that the parser would never produce).